What To Do During and After an Earthquake

 Red Cross providing aid after an earthquake

 First, check yourself for injuries.
 Afterwards, check others for injuries.
 Render first aid as needed.
 In some cases, physical injuries are not the only thing to address.
 The emotional toll can greatly effect us and others.
 If we find that to be the case, do not ignore.
-Be a listening, sympathetic ear for someone who needs additional assistance.

 Be careful for residual aftershocks and be on guard for broken glass, downed powerlines, and other hazards.
 It is also important to check your residence for any damage.
 If you have suffered damage, remain calm.
 You are safe.
 Things of material value can be replaced.